codio-content/Coding_with_Python-Conditional_statements/.guides/content/True-or-False-5657.md

-To run your code, press this button {Run}(python run-user.py ./03-ch-if-1/true-false.py)
+To run your code, press this button {Run}(python3 run-user.py ./03-ch-if-1/true-false.py)

 {Check It!|assessment}(test-2383491788)